habibanalytics/Design-Analysis-Of-Algorithms/Notes/Asymptotic Analysis.md

 * Drop non dominant notations
 * represent different Inputs differently

+**Now Let's Discuss Some Orders of Complexity step by step with some code examples**
 ## O(1)
 Constant running time.
 This is the least complexity an algorithm can achieve.